-When substance abuse is present in a person’s life, it doesn’t just affect the person abusing the substance, it impacts anyone who cares about them.
+When substance abuse is present in a person’s life, it doesn’t just affect the person abusing the substance, it impacts everyone who cares about them.

 How to Cope When a Loved One Relapses